PART 31: PAST MEETS FUTURE

 “Then you tell Mr. Hunt he knows my price.
 I’m not budging an inch,” Julie asserted, even as she slid down the wall onto the ground.

 “On the contrary, this time the principal recommended a good counsellor for you,” Jeeves responded.
 “And frankly Miss LaMille, I’m starting to think that a wise course of action.
 I would hate to see a repeat of whatever happened three years ago, before you came to this town.”

 Julie began to rock her body back and forth.
-“It won’t happen!” she called back.
+“It won’t happen,” she called back.
 She swallowed.
-“I’ll do things right this time,” she finished, too quiet for him to hear.
+“I’ll do things right this time,” she finished, too quietly for him to hear.

 “Very well,” Jeeves concluded after a moment.
 “But your parents ARE still due to arrive next week.
 For your birthday.
 Ultimately, I believe the decision on counselling will be up to them?”

 Julie didn’t answer.
 Her eyes merely tracked back to the lower drawer of that one particular filing cabinet.
 “You’ll see.
 I’ll do things right this time,” she repeated softly.

 Mrs. Dijora smiled as she opened the door.
 “Why Carrie, how nice to see you again!”